wildfly/quickstart/ejb-throws-exception/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:deploy
+        mvn clean install wildfly:deploy

-4. This will deploy `target/jboss-as-ejb-in-ear.ear` to the running instance of the server.
+4. This will deploy `target/wildfly-ejb-in-ear.ear` to the running instance of the server.

 Access the application
 ---------------------

-The application will be running at the following URL <http://localhost:8080/jboss-as-ejb-throws-exception-web/>.
+The application will be running at the following URL <http://localhost:8080/wildfly-ejb-throws-exception-web/>.

 Enter a name in the input field `Name` and click the `Say Hello` button to see the response.